-In coastal Ecuador city families wait with the mounting dead
+In Ecuador, families wait with their dead as bodies pile up

 “We wrapped him up in black plastic,” Larrea’s wife, Karina, said Wednesday.
 “He’s here in the living room.”

-Hospitals are turning away patients and bodies are being left on streets and in homes for days in Guayaquil, a normally bustling metropolis of 2.6 million that has become a hot spot in Latin America as the coronavirus pandemic spreads.
+Hospitals are turning away patients and bodies are being left on streets and in homes for days in Guayaquil, a normally bustling city of 2.6 million that has become a hot spot in Latin America as the coronavirus pandemic spreads.

 The small South American nation has recorded 120 coronavirus deaths, but officials say there could be dozens more who died without ever being officially diagnosed — people like Larrea, who had all the symptoms, but never got tested.
 Nationwide, there were 3,160 cases confirmed on Thursday, likely a vast underestimate.